Getting the Most Out of Auggie

 • Sales or pitch decks

-Why this works: Anchors tone, reduces generic feedback, helps personas react to how you communicate.
+Why this works: Anchors tone, reduces generic feedback, helps personas react to how you actually communicate.

 Campaign & Concept Materials (Very Powerful)